How Granny Flat Rules are Changing in NZ 2026 | KiwiSpan

 What This Means for KiwiSpan Customers

-KiwiSpan builds many cabins, studios, rumpus rooms, and even granny flats.
-The new rules present a range of potential benefits for our customers, along with some important considerations when it comes to setting up a shed house.
+Increasingly, KiwiSpan sheds include offices, studios, rumpus rooms, and even granny flats.
+The new rules present a range of potential benefits for our customers, along with some important considerations when considering building a small shed house on your property.

-- If your KiwiSpan build is for a standalone dwelling within the 70sqm limit, with a simple design and constructed by licensed builders, we may no longer need to go through the full building consent process, reducing fees, paperwork and time.
+• If your KiwiSpan shed house falls within the compliance conditions of the new ‘granny flat exemption, you may no longer need to go through the full building consent process, this will reduce fees, paperwork and time.

 Design considerations